Done-For-You LinkedIn Content · 30 Days

 Yes.
 The process works for any founder who sells a service or product to other businesses and wants to build a presence on LinkedIn.
 The voice capture approach is the same — I learn how you think, then write in that voice.
 The niche on my profile is agency founders because that's my core ICP, but if you're a SaaS founder, consultant, or B2B service provider with a point of view worth sharing, reach out before you pay and I'll tell you honestly whether it's a good fit.

 Pay once.
-Get three posts written in your voice, delivered to your inbox.
-One round of revisions included.
+Get 12–16 LinkedIn posts written in your voice, delivered in batches over 30 days.
 No calls.
+No writing.
 No commitment beyond this.

 Questions first?
-DM me on LinkedIn — I reply same day.
+Email me at hey@mohamedazara.online — I reply same day.

 What's included

-What I need A completed intake form — 15 min, one time
+What I need You fill out an intake form — 15 min, done once